sklintyg/frontend/README.md

     * docker-compose up (will lock console and use it to print container logs)
 4. Navigate to Webcert-frontend in a chromium-browser: https://wc2.localtest.me/welcome

+## Deploy Webcert on OpenShift (devtest)

+This is a temporary way to deploy Webcert on OpenShift, until the deployment pipeline is ready.

+Pre-requisites: Need to have "make" installed.
+For Windows you can use the following instructions: https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows

+1. Open your terminal of choice and log in to OpenShift.
+2. Run `make`
+3. Done!

+A Deployment has been created in tintyg for devtest.
+It will automatically deploy on image-changes.
+When running the make command, a new runtime image with Webcert-frontend will built and automatically deployed.

 ## Running storybook

 Storybook can be used to develop and test components within the common package.
 Storybook will hot-reload changes in common.